 Top running crane runway systems are typically used for top running single girder cranes along with top running double girder cranes.
 Additionally, some specialty crane systems are also designed to utilize a top running runway system.
 Generally, this runway style typically uses ASCE Rail or square bar that is affixed to the top of a structural beam as a running surface for the top running crane.
 There are multiple support options for top running crane runway systems.
 Being supported from a hauch (which is attached to a side of a building column) or utilizing a freestanding structure are the most common ways of supporting a top running crane runways.

 A freestanding structure is floor supported and can be designed to fit virtually anywhere.
-These systems can be designed to top running and under hung runways along with monorail and enclosed track systems.
+These systems can be designed for top running and under hung runways along with monorail and enclosed track systems.
 Freestanding structural steel systems are often used if the building structure cannot support the additional load of the crane.
 These freestanding systems are designed without the use of any bracing.
 Freestanding systems can also be designed with column bracing which is braced back to the floor (knee braced structure) or with bracing that tie back to the building structure (semi-freestanding structure).
 Both the knee braced runway and semi-freestanding runway reduce the amount of steel being used making it a more cost effective system.
 In most freestanding structures, concrete footings may need to be installed to take the weight of the system.

 In building structures that have been designed to withstand the extra forces from overhead cranes, ceiling mounted structures/runways can be used.
 These systems are generally suitable for under hung crane systems with capacities of 5 tons or less.
 Ceiling mounted structures are great for keeping shop floor space clear of columns and the ability to have a larger hook coverage area than a freestanding system.